andersfischernielsen/Munchkin-Short-Rules/RULES.md

 - Item cards: Items have a price at the bottom om the card and "_+ some-number_" at the top of the card.
 - Monster cards: Monster cards have a level and name at the top of the card and "_some-number Treasures_" at the bottom.
 - Curse cards: Curse cards have "_Curse!_" at the top of the card.
+- Race cards: Race cards have "race" at the bottom of the card.
+- Class cards: Race cards have "class" at the bottom of the card.

 ## Playing